schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

            +----------------------+----------------------------+

-The broadcast address, 255.255.255.255, still must be treated specially in each case: it is illegal as a source IP address, it is illegal as an network interface address, and it matches the local system when used as the destination address in a received datagram.
+The broadcast address, 255.255.255.255, still must be treated
+specially: it is invalid as a source IP address, it is invalid as a network interface address, it matches the local system when used as the destination address in a received datagram, and when used as the destination in a datagram FIXME packet sent by a node, it causes the packet to be broadcast on one of the hardware networks directly accessible to the node.
+This behavior is unchanged from previously specified behavior.

 {#fig-255}
           +----------------------+----------------------------+